 - may come and go

-Some women may experience lower back pain from an ovarian cyst.
-In a 2019 analysis of MRI images from people with lower back pain, 40 out of 90 women (44.5 percent) were found to have an ovarian cyst or mass.
+Some people may experience lower back pain from an ovarian cyst.
+A 2019 analysis studied MRI images from 400 people with lower back pain.
+Of the 90 patients whose pain didn’t relate to the spine, 40 of them (44.5 percent) had ovarian findings.

 Lower back pain from an ovarian cyst often feels dull and achy.
-Sometimes, a cyst can burst (rupture).
-When this happens, you may feel a sharper, more severe pain.
+Sometimes, a cyst can burst or rupture.
+When this happens, you may feel sharper, more severe pain.

 If you have unexplained lower back pain, other symptoms that may indicate that it could be caused by an ovarian cyst include:

-There are actually several different types of ovarian cysts, including:
+There are actually several types of ovarian cysts, including:

-most commontype of ovarian cyst, including follicular and corpus luteum cysts, that happen when the follicle or corpus luteum don’t follow their usual pattern during your menstrual cycle.
+most commontype of ovarian cyst, including follicular and corpus luteum cysts.
+They happen when the follicle or corpus luteum don’t follow their usual pattern during your menstrual cycle.
 They often disappear on their own.

 - Cystadenomas.
 Cystadenomas are also benign tumors that contain a watery or mucus-like fluid.
 They may look similar to functional cysts, but cystadenomas continue to grow over time and can become very large.

 - Endometriomas (chocolate cysts).
-Endometriomas are blood-filled cysts that form due to endometriosis, a condition where the uterine lining grows outside of the uterus.
+Endometriomas are blood-filled cysts that form due to endometriosis, a condition where tissue similar to uterine lining grows outside of the uterus.
 When the ovaries are impacted by endometriosis, endometriomas can form in them.